elifohri/MetaLore-simulator/README.md

 pip install -e .
 ```

-This is equivalent to running `pip install -r requirements.txt`.
+This is functionally equivalent to installing the dependencies from `requirements.txt`.

 ## Example Usage